MDAnalysis/UserGuide/doc/source/formats/auxiliary.rst

 On object creation, the EDRReader creates a ``unit_dict`` attribute which contains information on the units of the data stored within.
-These units are read from the EDR file automatically and by default converted to MDAnalysis base units where such unit is defined.
+These units are read from the EDR file automatically and by default converted to MDAnalysis base units where such units are defined.
 The automatic unit conversion can be disabled by setting the ``convert_units`` kwarg to False.

 .. ipython:: python